Magnetization profiles at the upper critical dimension as solutions of the integer Yamabe problem: Analytical results for the slab geometry

-Indeed, we can see what the general result \eqref{gammad} simplifies to when we substitute $d=4,3,6,2$: \begin{itemize} \item[$d=4$:] the inverse of \eqref{gammad} is $\wp_l(x)^{-1/2}$, the lemniscatic Weierstrass function used in \eqref{y4d}, see Appendix \ref{appB}. \item[$d=6$:] the inverse is the equiharmonic elliptic function $\wp_e(x)$ as seen in \eqref{pe6}. \item[$d=3$:] this case is dual to the $d=6$ case, since the solution here is simply the square root of the reciprocal of the previous solution. \item[$d=2$:] the value $d=2$ cannot be directly chosen in the Yamabe equation \eqref{YAM}: a limit has to be performed, yielding the Liouville equation \eqref{Liouville}.
+We can see what the general result \eqref{gammad} simplifies to when we substitute $d=4,3,6,2$: \begin{itemize} \item[$d=4$:] the inverse of \eqref{gammad} is $\wp_l(x)^{-1/2}$, the lemniscatic Weierstrass function used in \eqref{y4d}, see Appendix \ref{appB}. \item[$d=6$:] the inverse is the equiharmonic elliptic function $\wp_e(x)$ as seen in \eqref{pe6}. \item[$d=3$:] this case is dual to the $d=6$ case, since the solution here is simply the square root of the reciprocal of the previous solution, {after an appropriate translation; this is clarified in Appendix \ref{app00}}. \item[$d=2$:] the value $d=2$ cannot be directly chosen in the Yamabe equation \eqref{YAM}: a limit has to be performed, yielding the Liouville equation \eqref{Liouville}.
 One may then assume that plugging $d=2$ into \eqref{gammad} will give an incorrect result.
-Surprisingly, that is not the case: for $d=2$, the function $_2F_1(\frac 1 2,\frac 1 2; \frac 3 2; \gamma^2\frac{\pi^2}{4})\gamma$ reduces to the inverse sine: indeed, $\gamma_2(x)=\frac 2{\pi} \sin(\pi x/2)$. \end{itemize}

-They agree with previous results obtained in particular cases: profiles for $++$ and $+-$ boundary conditions were found for $d=4$ in \cite{Krech1997}, and for $d=2$ in \cite{carlon}; the $++$ profiles for $d=2,3,4$ are also found in \cite{Borjan1998}.
+Surprisingly, that is not the case: for $d=2$, the function $_2F_1(\frac 1 2,\frac 1 2; \frac 3 2; \gamma^2\frac{\pi^2}{4})\gamma$ reduces to the inverse sine: indeed, $\gamma_2(x)=\frac 2{\pi} \sin(\pi x/2)$. \end{itemize} {This agrees with and generalizes previous results:} profiles for $++$ and $+-$ boundary conditions were found for $d=4$ in \cite{Krech1997}, and for $d=2$ in \cite{Carlon1998}; the $++$ profiles for $d=2,3,4$ are also found in \cite{Borjan1998}.
 In both \cite{Krech1997} and \cite{Borjan1998} Jacobi functions were used.
 Switching to Weierstrass functions allowed us in the present paper to write profiles for various dimensions in a compact way, retrieving the previously listed known results, finding new results for all the conformally invariant boundary conditions.
 We also obtain new results for all the critical magnetization profiles in $d=6$.